 A mangrove wetland can be one of the most productive ecosystems in world.

 Mangrove communities along the coastal areas of Biscayne Bay stabilize bottom sediments and protect shorelines from erosion and storm surge.
 Forest and fringe communities provide protection from storm surge and can potentially reduce damage to upland areas from hurricanes.
 Mangrove trees provide nesting and roosting habitat for many resident and migrating birds in addition to providing shelter and a safe nursery to growing marine life.
 Mangrove leaves are also a large component of the near shore food web.

-Development pressures on coastal wetlands have reduced their size by severely over the last 40 years.
-With this loss of coastal wetlands, a subsequent decline in the animal and plant life supported by these ecosystems – including a number of commercial fish - has been observed.
+Development pressures on mangrove wetlands have reduced their size over the last 40 years.
+With this loss of mangrove wetlands, a subsequent decline in the animal and plant life supported by these ecosystems – including a number of commercial fish - has been observed.
 In order to better protect this vital ecosystem, the 1996 Florida State Mangrove Trimming and Preservation Act limits the removal and trimming of mangroves on public and private property.

 Mangroves are tropical trees that have adapted to salt water and wave activity.
 There are three species of mangroves in Florida.
 They are related by the way they have adapted to a mutual habitat, but are actually members of different plant families

 The red mangrove (Rhizophora mangle) is most commonly recognized by its "prop" roots.
 They sometimes begin very high up on the trunk, arch out and then down into the soil.
 These roots provide tremendous support for the tree, which is necessary since it encounters rigorous waves, varying tides, and frequent storms.
 This root system also allows the mangrove to receive oxygen that is needed for growth that would otherwise not be available from water-saturated soil.
 Many marine organisms use this root system as a nursery ground, and these roots act as an anchor, protecting the shoreline from eroding